jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 So here, Sculpin based upon the information of the Frontmater which are:

-- **Layout:** Which is the name of the template(layout) for the current file, all layouts are stored within the **_views** folder, so if you specify a name in this property make sure that there's a file with the same name exists in that folder.
+- **Layout:** Which is the name of the template(layout) for the current file, all layouts are stored within the **_views** folder, so if you specify a name in this property make sure that there's a file with the same name in that folder.

 - **Use:** Sculpin gives you access to a variety of information that you can exploit within your files, layouts.
-For instance you can use **posts_categories**, **posts_tags**, **posts** respectively to access  categories, tags and entries.
+For instance you can use **posts_categories**, **posts_tags**, **posts** respectively to access  categories, tags and articles.

-**Note**: Notice that the frontmater can be also used to pass variables to the layout. like custom page title, the menu entry to mark as active and so on so forth.
+**Note**: Notice that the frontmater can be also used to pass variables to the layout. like custom page title, the menu entry to mark as active and so on.

 I'll show you how to do that later.

 Now let's move on the content, that's a twig content, please take a look at the [Twig documentation](http://twig.sensiolabs.org/documentation) for a better understanding of the different components of the library.

-In our case we have a **block** named **content** with the content of this current page that's going to be transmitted to the template to place within the appropriately.
+In our case we have a **block** named **content** with the content of this current page that's going to be transmitted to the template to place within  appropriately.

-Within every page you have access to the following variables:
+Inside every page you have access to the following variables:

 **Data:** Contains all variables that you mentioned in the **use** section of the Frontmater, in our case it contains **posts**.

-**Page:** Contains **url** with the page url, **blocks** with the twig blocks within the page and every custom variable in there in out case we have: **layout**, **nav** to help use mark the current page in the menu.
+**Page:** Contains **url** with the page url, **blocks** with the twig blocks within the page and every custom variable in there in out case we have: **layout**.

-**Site:** Contains config variables, that comes from the config file located at **app/config/sculpin_kernel.yml** (further we will see how to create config file depending on your environment).
+**Site:** Contains config variables, that come from the config file located at **app/config/sculpin_kernel.yml** (further we will see how to create config file depending on your environment).

 so let's see the code of the content. we iterate over the Posts(**data.posts**) for each post we have access to the following variables:

-- **Url:** Url of the blog post, this one can be customized in the configuration, take look at the Doc [here](https://sculpin.io/documentation/content-types/posts/) for more information on that.
+- **Url:** Url of the blog post, this one can be customized in the configuration, take a look at the Doc [here](https://sculpin.io/documentation/content-types/posts/) for more information on that.
 - **Date:** A timestamp value of the published date. the value is taken from the file name.
 - **Title:** The title of the article.
-- **Blocks:** Contains the actual content of the article in HTML.
-Notice the [row filter](http://twig.sensiolabs.org/doc/filters/raw.html) `{% verbatim %}{{ post.blocks.content|raw }}{% endverbatim %}` in order to not escaped the content
+- **Blocks.content:** Contains the actual content of the article in HTML.
+Notice the [row filter](http://twig.sensiolabs.org/doc/filters/raw.html) `{% verbatim %}{{ post.blocks.content|raw }}{% endverbatim %}` in order to not escaped the content.
 - You have also access to Custom variables too.

-You didn't notice something? the same variables contained in a **post** are the same available in **page** but with additional variables, well that's because every **post file** within the _posts directory is actual a normal **Sculpin Page** but as Sculpin has a built-in support for Blog functionalities, that's why we have access to those variables out of the box.
+You didn't notice something? the same variables contained in a **post** are the same variables available in **page** but with additional variables, well that's because every **post file** within the _posts directory is actual a normal **Sculpin Page** but as Sculpin has a built-in support for Blog functionalities, that's why we have access to those variables out of the box.

 Up to now we've seen the construction of a page, now let's move on the how it content is going to be transferred to the layout page.